 What is Freedom?

-When you start to take writing seriously and putting your words out there for others to see you lose some of that freedom.
+When you start to take writing seriously and put your words out there for others to see you lose some of that freedom.
 Especially if you want to be taken seriously as a writer, or even make it your career.
-When you begin to write online, for magazines, publications, even newspapers you have to exercise restraint and control.
+When you begin to write online, for magazines, publications, and even newspapers you have to exercise restraint and control.
 You need to use tools like spell check, write drafts and check and recheck your work before publishing it.

 If you don't do this your work will not be published, or if it is you will probably attract a barrage of criticism as to the quality of your writing.
 Freedom of expression is still there, but there are now constraints put on it.
-There are lots of tools out there to help make writing easier and more polished but in using them some of the purity and spontaneity is lost.
+There are lots of tools out there to help make writing easier and more polished but in using them some of the purity and spontaneity are lost.

-My friend Missy suggested after reading my "Ode to Miss Muffet" poem (a parody on the ability of spell check to pick up on incorrectly used words) that I try writing a random poem totally without the use of spell check and without correcting any errors myself, and believe me I am tempted.
-The trouble with that for me is that some of the keys on my keyboard tend to stick, especially the 's' and 'l' keys for some reason, which results in some words missing those letters.or in the case of "s" being typed twice.
+My friend Missy suggested after reading my "Ode to Miss Muffet" poem (a parody on the ability of spell check to pick up on incorrectly used words) that I try writing a random poem totally without the use of spell check and without correcting any errors myself and believe me, I am tempted.
+The trouble with that for me is that some of the keys on my keyboard tend to stick, especially the 's' and 'l' keys for some reason, which results in some words missing those letters. or in the case of "s" being typed twice.

 The second problem is the new "editbot' that has been introduced at Hub Pages.
-If I attempted to write such a poem my hub would be covered in "editbot" corrections.
+If I attempted to write such a poem my article would be covered in "editbot" corrections.
 So Missy, thanks for the suggestion but unfortunately I can't really do that.
 I will do a rough draft on paper though just for my record.
-You are welcome to come check it out :)
+You are welcome to come to check it out :)

 - I just wrote the "Poem for Cyrus" without a rough draft and ignoring spell check Missy, but I think it turned out OK.
-I just added a couple of words to the spell check dictionary.
+I just added a couple of words to the spell-check dictionary.

 Cracking 1000 Words